What are the dates for this year’s camp?

 Yes.
 And it will be on a first come/first served basis.

 Will we be camping?

-Cabins – Want to sleep in the comfort of a real bed?
-Camp Sylvester has a nice and varied selection of bunkhouse style cabins.
-First come first serve so email us at email@example.com ASAP.
-You will share a cabin with roommates.
+Shared Cabins – Want to sleep in the comfort of a real bed?
+Rancho El Chorro has a nice selection of bunkhouse style cabins.
+For an additional $225., you may reserve a space to share with others.
+Cabins are limited so first come first serve.
+If you forgot to add a cabin request at the time of registration, or simply decide you want a bed to sleep in after you’ve registered, email us at firstname.lastname@example.org ASAP.
+If you opt for a cabin, you will share your cabin with roommates.
 This is a great opportunity to get to know your fellow students and make new friends.
-We offer 3 cabin lodging choices; Male, Female and Coed.
+We offer 2 cabin lodging choices; Male or Female.
 We will have more information and clarifications about cabin lodging just before camp registration opens.

 Can a person come for just a day or two?